 Youth Doesn’t Equal Tech Competence

 If you assume your assistant must know how to use technology properly merely because he is young and “grew up with the technology,” then think again.
 In my experience, using technology properly has nothing to do with age or even intelligence.
 It has everything to do with attitude and aptitude.
 Some of the youngest people I’ve trained have been the most technologically inept.
-Sure, they knew how to send email and search the Internet (dangerous!), and how to open, type and save a Word document.
+Sure, they knew how to send an email and search the Internet (dangerous!), and how to open, type and save a Word document.
 But they didn’t know much else — and certainly not efficiently.
 Automation or advanced skills are rare.
 In fact, very few arrive at our office with more than the most basic understanding of Microsoft Word.
 I have yet to interview one person who knew how to do a mail merge.

 The reality, of course, is that these skills can’t be learned by osmosis; they can’t even be absorbed by spending a lifetime in front of a monitor.
 They must be taught and they must, most important of all, be used.